Jawsen/Jawsen.github.io/index.md

 ## 🚘 Who’s Getting Fined?

 Are certain cars fined more than others?
 The short answer is: yes.
-Sedans, SUVs, and vans top the list - might be cause they're commen veichle types🧐 We also looked at the most fined car makes — and some violations are much more common for certain types of vehicles.
+Sedans, SUVs, and vans top the list - might be cause they're common veichle types🧐

+We also looked at the most fined car makes — and some violations are much more common for certain types of vehicles.

+<iframe src="assets/top_vehicle_makes.html" width="100%" height="600" style="border:none;"></iframe>
 <iframe src="assets/top_vehicle_body_types.html" width="100%" height="600" style="border:none;"></iframe>
-<iframe src="assets/top_vehicle_makes.html" width="100%" height="600" style="border:none;"></iframe>
 <iframe src="assets/top_violations_by_body_type.html" width="100%" height="600" style="border:none;"></iframe>

-## Comparing Crime Across Neighborhoods

-To put drug-related crime in perspective, we looked at how it compares to another common offense: assault.
-The chart below allows you to explore incident counts by police district and see how these two crime categories differ in their geographic distribution.
+## 🧠 Can We Predict Where You'll Get Fined?

+We trained a simple machine learning model to see if we could predict which neighborhoods are high-risk for tickets — just based on population and total fines.
+It actually did pretty well, hitting 87% accuracy.
+The chart below shows what the model focused on most.

+We also grouped neighborhoods into 3 clusters based on their population and fine rates.
+This helps us spot patterns — like which areas have lots of people but relatively fewer fines, and which ones get hit harder per person.

+🟢 Cluster 0: Big population, moderate fines
+🟠 Cluster 1: Smaller areas, fewer fines
+🔴 Cluster 2: High fine rates per person — the real hotspots

+You can explore the map below to see which neighborhood falls into which group.
+Click around to see how NYC neighborhoods were grouped by fine patterns.

-<iframe src="/assets/bokeh.html" width="100%" height="500" style="border:none;"></iframe>
+<iframe src="assets/nta_clusters_map.html" width="100%" height="500" style="border:none;"></iframe>
-_Figure 3: Bokeh interactive chart comparing drug/narcotic and assault incidents by police district._

-What becomes clear is that drug-related incidents are highly concentrated in specific districts, particularly the Tenderloin while assault incidents are more evenly spread across the city.
-This difference highlights how certain neighborhoods may face unique challenges related to drug activity, while others experience broader patterns of violence or disorder.
-The persistent prominence of the Tenderloin in drug-related crime reinforces its role as a long-standing hotspot, potentially shaped by overlapping factors such as housing, public health infrastructure, and socioeconomic conditions.

 ---